Nose and Sinus Disorders (PEARLS)

 - Chronic = lasts 12 weeks or longer

-- Penicillin-allergic: Doxycycline 100 mg orally twice daily or 200 mg orally daily
+- Penicillin-allergic: Doxycycline 100 mg orally twice daily (x 7 days adults and 14 days pediatrics)

 - Amoxicillin-clavulanate: 875 mg twice daily or two 1000 mg extended-release tablets twice daily